Jeremy Bates (boxer): Early career

 Bates turned professional in 1999 and fought mainly journeyman fighters, losing to prospect Andre Purlette in 2001.
 Bates later lost to Sedreck Fields, Kirk Johnson, Leo Nolan, Brian Minto, and Ray Austin before his first retirement.

 The Evander Holyfield fight

 Bates was persuaded to postpone his retirement when he was given an opportunity to fight four-time heavyweight champion Evander Holyfield.
 On August 18, 2006, in a 10-round bout at the American Airlines Center in Dallas, Texas, 44-year-old Holyfield dominated the fight which was stopped in the second round after he landed around 20 consecutive punches on Bates.
 The events prior to, and the fight itself, are documented in Evander Holyfield's book 'Becoming Holyfield'.

 Retirement from boxing

 Bates retired with a record of 21 wins, 13 losses and 1 draw, with 18 wins by knockout.
-Post boxing, Bates began a successful career as a full-time insurance sales professional.
+Post boxing, Bates began a career as a full-time insurance sales professional.
 Bates is currently employed at the United States Enrichment Corporation.
 (USEC) is a Uranium gaseous diffusion plant in Portsmouth OH.